 Spray the Instant Pot generously with cooking spray.

 - Add all the ingredients.
 Stir gently to mix well.
-Select manual setting.
-Adjust pressure to high, and set time for 4 minutes.
+Set high pressure for 4 minutes.

 - Stir well before serving.